 It is worth noting that Plato and his Academy buddies were the offspring of a defeated, humiliated political faction: the oligarchs.
 The Academicians’ litero-philosophical activities—and my admiration for Plato’s writing grows with each passing year—were a way of keeping themselves out of the political fray until the democratic faction stumbled or lost its mandate.
 Like the discussions at conservative US think tanks during the 1960s, some of these Greeks’ ruminations were a way of exploring anti-democratic political ideas which might be implemented at a later date.
 (See The Republic.)

 I would first explicate Sontag’s remark in a Marxist, economic-determinist fashion.
-For example, one might say that Middle Eastern politics, about which so much is made, are a kind of dance choreographed by the value currently placed on oil.
+For example, Middle Eastern politics, about which so much is made, can be seen as a dance choreographed by the value currently placed on oil.
 Should that value change significantly, the political dance will follow along.
 Similarly, in “What Does Socialism Mean Today?”, reflections on the collapse of the Soviet Union, Jürgen Habermas wrote:

 It is not as though the collapse of the Berlin Wall [i.e. a dramatic political event] has solved a single one of the problems specific to our system.
 The indifference of a market economy to its external costs, which it off-loads on to the social and natural environment, is sowing the path of a crisis-prone economic growth with the familiar disparities and marginalizations on the inside; with economic backwardness, if not regression, and consequently with barbaric living conditions, cultural expropriation, and catastrophic famines in the Third World; not to mention the worldwide risk caused by disrupting the balance of nature.